tomerkizel/tomerkizel/README.md

 - I am a second year Computer Science (B.Sc) student in The Academic College of Tel Aviv Yaffo :mortar_board:
 - I love traveling :airplane: , learning :pencil2: , playing the piano :musical_keyboard: and gaming :video_game: !
-- I am looking for a student position as a Software Developer to enhance my skills and bring my knowledge to the next level :bulb:

 #### Contact me:
 - [LinkedIn](https://www.linkedin.com/in/tomer-kizel-a49193172/ "LinkedIn")